Codecademy/docs/content/html/concepts/tags/terms/kbd/kbd.md

   - 'paths/front-end-engineer-career-path'
 ---

-The `<kbd>` tag makes charecters look like they are keys on a keyboard.
+The `<kbd>` tag makes characters look like they are keys on a keyboard.

 ## Syntax

-All that is needed to be done is put the charecters between an opening and closing tag.
-The `<kbd>` tag has no attrubutes.
-They are able to be nested but the result will be the same.
+All that is needed to be done is put the characters between an opening and closing tag.
+The `<kbd>` tag has no attributes.
+They can be nested but the result will be the same.

 ## Example 1